Rukhan4/azure-chat-bot/README.md

 - **Custom Knowledge Base**: The bot is empowered by a meticulously curated knowledge base on everything there is to know about archery.
 It also contains information on uWaterloo's Archery Club.

-- **Tokenized Authentication**: Security is paramount, and the bot employs tokenized authentication to safeguard user interactions.
-This advanced authentication mechanism ensures that only authorized users can access and interact with the bot, preserving the integrity of sensitive information.

-- **HTML Frontend**: The bot's frontend interface is built using HTML, providing a visually appealing and user-friendly interaction platform.
-This HTML frontend facilitates easy navigation, interaction, and information retrieval, enhancing the overall user experience.
+- **HTML and CSS Frontend**: The bot's frontend interface provides a visually appealing and user-friendly interaction platform.
+This frontend facilitates easy navigation, interaction, and information retrieval, enhancing the overall user experience.

 - **JavaScript Bot Activator**: JavaScript serves as the dynamic bot activator, enabling real-time interactions and responses.
 The bot leverages JavaScript's capabilities to process user input, trigger appropriate responses, and seamlessly integrate with the HTML frontend.

-- **Summarized Information**: The bot intelligently selects important parts of its response to summarize the requested information before presenting a more detailed explanation.

 ## Benefits

-- **Intuitive User Interaction**: The combination of HTML and JavaScript creates a highly intuitive and responsive interface, ensuring users can effortlessly engage with the bot and access the information they need.
+- **Intuitive User Interaction**: The combination of HTML, CSS and JavaScript create a highly intuitive and responsive interface, ensuring users can effortlessly engage with the bot and access the information they need.

 - **Accurate Responses**: The custom knowledge base empowers the bot to provide accurate and contextually appropriate responses, enhancing user satisfaction and confidence in the bot's capabilities.